 Amsterdam is genuinely a year-round destination and, though the city can be chilly in winter, it’s always busy and never dull.
 March-April is peak tulip season, and one of our favourite times to visit.
 September-October are also good for avoiding the summer heat and crowds.
 November-December is great for museum hopping, ice skating and Christmas shopping - if you don't mind some bitter winds.

 Summer is good for canal-boat trips, hanging out in the Vondelpark and people-watching at pavement cafés - but be prepared for long queues at the museums and a few pesky mosquitoes.
 There are also some great festivals, including the highbrow Holland Festival in June (music, theatre, dance, art), the Grachtenfestival in mid-late August (classical music performed on and around the city’s canals), and no end of dance festivals.
 For more, see iamsterdam.

-Amsterdam is a very compact city, with a delightful network of canals - which makes it an easy and pleasant place to get about on foot.
-Almost universally, locals get about town by bike, using the excellent network of cycle lanes.
-If you want to join in, there are plenty of cycle hire shops about town.
+Amsterdam is a very compact city, with a delightful network of canals - which makes it an easy and pleasant place to get about on foot and by bike, using the excellent network of cycle lanes.
 (Try Macbike, tel. +31 20 620 09 85).

 There is a comprehensive and efficient tram and bus system, and a less comprehensive metro service.
-Taxis are expensive (on a par with London, or perhaps more expensive).
-To use public transport you'll need a Strippenkarten (strip card), which are widely available from stations, newsagents, supermarkets, bookstores etc. Public transport information in Amsterdam.
+Taxis are expensive.
+To use public transport you'll need a Strippenkarten (strip card), which are widely available from stations, newsagents, supermarkets, bookstores etc. Take a look at the public transport information in Amsterdam.

 If you plan to drive on elsewhere in the Netherlands or Europe see our car rental recommendations.